LumitoLuma/OpenSSH-for-Windows/README.md

 4. Now run:

-    -   `cl.exe ISCompil.cpp` if you are using MSVC.
+    -   `cl ISCompil.cpp` if you are using MSVC.
     -   `g++ ISCompil.cpp -o ISCompil.exe` if you are using MinGW.

 5. After compiling `ISCompil.cpp`, run `ISCompil.exe`